 Zaqq Barefoot | Leather & Vegan Options | $200 | Sizes EU 37-48 | Available at:

-We have a few left at Anya’s Shop and hope to restock this fall
+We have a few left at Anya’s Shop and are restocking the Riquet and Quintic this fall.

 What I Love About Them: Zaqq barefoot boots look amazing (they honestly have the widest selection of barefoot boots I’ve ever seen) and they are still soft and comfortable on foot.
 My personal favorites are the Riquet boots (shown above right)